 - Batch -- inference tests are run against a batch of data in an existing table all at once

-Audits represent the ability to audit a model deployment to ensure its training, testing, and inferencing are untampered.
-Audits can drill into specific inferences from a deployment and filter the inference by input parameter, process status, and more.
+An audit represents the ability to audit a model deployment to ensure its training, testing, and inferencing are untampered.
+An audit enables drilling into specific inferences from a deployment and filtering the inference by input parameter, process status, and more.

 Kinetica recommends installing AAW using KAgent, as KAgent can install everything AAW requires and can preconfigure everything for the best out-of-the-box experience.
 Consult Cluster for AAW package install instructions using KAgent.
 Since AAW relies on Kubernetes, there are two official methods of setting up Kubernetes with KAgent: